-After reconstitution, HIBERIX should be administered promptly or stored refrigerated between 2° and 8°C and administered within 24 hours.
-If the vaccine is not administered promptly, shake the solution vigorously again before injection.
+After reconstitution, administer HIBERIX immediately or store refrigerated between 2° and 8°C (36° and 46°F) and administer within 24 hours.
+If the vaccine is not administered immediately, shake the solution well again before administration.

-HIBERIX is administered as a single dose (approximately 0.5 mL) by intramuscular injection into the anterolateral aspect of the thigh or deltoid.
+HIBERIX is administered as a single dose (0.5 mL) by intramuscular injection into the anterolateral aspect of the thigh or deltoid.

 Do not administer this product intravenously, intradermally, or subcutaneously.

 If HIBERIX is administered concomitantly with other injectable vaccines, they should be given with separate syringes and at different injection sites.
 HIBERIX should not be mixed with any other vaccine in the same syringe or vial.